 Treating suicidal pain and suffering effectively and efficiently for 40 years and counting.

-The CAMS Framework® (CAMS) is the only empirically-validated treatment application of suicide-focused care.
+The CAMS Framework® (CAMS) is an empirically-validated treatment application of suicide-focused care.

 CAMS is widely acknowledged as the most effective treatment for suicidal thoughts.
 It’s supported by numerous publications globally, including eleven open clinical trials, seven published randomized controlled trials (RCTs), and two meta-analyses.